-9. FURTHER INFORMATION
+11. FURTHER INFORMATION

-9.1 The School has registered its use of personal data with the Information Commissioner's Office and further details of the personal data it holds, and how it is used, can be found in the School's register entry on the Information Commissioner's website at www.ico.gov.uk under registration number Z6175287.
+11.1 The Group has registered its use of personal data with the Information Commissioner's Office and further details of the personal data it holds, and how it is used, can be found in the Group's register entry on the Information Commissioner's website at www.ico.gov.uk under registration number Z6175287.
 This website also contains further information about data protection.

-10. BREACH OF THIS POLICY
+12. BREACH OF THIS POLICY

-- 10.1 Any breach of this policy may result in disciplinary action. - 10.2 A member of staff who deliberately or recklessly, accesses or discloses personal data held by the School without proper authority, or without a business need to do so maybe guilty of a criminal offence and gross misconduct.
+- 12.1 Any breach of this policy may result in disciplinary action. - 12.2 A member of staff who deliberately or recklessly accesses or discloses personal data held by the Group without proper authority, or without a business need to do so maybe guilty of a criminal offence and gross misconduct.
 This could result in summary dismissal.

-11. STATUS
+13. STATUS

-11.1 This policy is intended only as a statement of School policy.
+13.1 This policy is intended only as a statement of Group policy.
 It does not form part of the contract of employment and may be amended from time to time.

-12. POLICY OWNER
+14. POLICY OWNER

-- 12.1 The owner of this policy is the Information Security Officer. - 12.2 The Information Security Officer is currently a member of the Executive Group.
+14.1 The owner of this policy is the Information Security Officer.

-13. RELATED POLICIES
+15. RELATED POLICIES

-Staff Discipline Policy
+- Staff Discipline Policy

-IT and communications systems acceptable use policies
+- Online Safety Policy including Staff (and Volunteer) Acceptable Use Policy

+- Communications Policy

-Privacy Notice for Staff
+- Privacy Notice for Staff

-Privacy Notice for Parents and Guardians
+- Privacy Notice for Parents and Guardians

-Privacy Notices for Students
+- Privacy Notices for Students

-Privacy Notice for Users of Rugby School Sports Centre
+- Privacy Notice for Users of Rugby School Sports Centre

-Document Retention Policy
+- Document Retention Policy

-Images Policy
+- Images Policy

-13. FURTHER INFORMATION
+16. FURTHER INFORMATION

-13.1 Further information and guidance regarding this policy or its application can be obtained from the Information Security Officer - infosecurity@rugbyschool.net
+16.1 Further information and guidance regarding this policy or its application can be obtained from the Information Security Officer - infosecurity@rugbyschool.net